 Next, create a Salesforce Campaign by tapping the "Campaigns" tab on your Salesforce account.
 If this does not show then you will need to add a Campaigns Tab to your Salesforce navigation.

 Enter a test Campaign that you want to create a Mailchimp Group.
-Make sure to also mark it as "Active so that it will be exposed as one of the options in Step 1 of the Sync Profile setup in SyncApps.
+Make sure to also mark it as "Active so that it will be exposed as one of the options in Step 1 of the integration Set Up in SyncApps.

-Once this is created, add the test record(s) on your test Campaign.
+Once this is created, add the test record(s) to your test Campaign.

 Option B: Using Filtering and Segmentation in Step 5 for Group or Tag Segmentation in Mailchimp

 If you don't have a Campaign feature in Salesforce or your organization just does not use Campaigns in Salesforce, then this is another workaround for segmenting the records in Mailchimp.

 This also works the same way to segment your Salesforce records to Mailchimp as we automatically create a Group or Tag in Mailchimp.